Newport, County Tipperary: Education

-There are two primary schools (Convent of Mercy Primary School and the Boys' National School) in the town, and two secondary level schools (St Mary's Secondary School and St Joseph's College).
+There are two primary schools (Convent of Mercy Primary School and the Boys' National School) in the town, and two secondary level schools (St Mary's Secondary School and Newport College).
 In 2018, St Mary's was ranked 148 out of 500 schools in the Irish Times poll of top secondary schools.

+Only 8% of the population of Newport have either no formal education or are educated to primary level.
+This is much lower than county average (13.4%) and state average (12.5%).
+Additionally, a higher number of people complete their junior cert level (18%) and leaving certificate level (22%) when compared to county (17.7% & 21.2%) and state (14.5 & 18%).

 Transport

 Newport is served by Bus Éireann who run a service three times a day to and from Limerick City.
 On Fridays Bus Éireann operates a bus from Newport to Nenagh via Silvermines.
 The nearest railway station Birdhill railway station is 8.5 km away in the neighbouring village of Birdhill.
 The main road through Newport is the R503 and the M7 lies 12 km to the west.

 Amenities

 Churches

 There were two churches in the town.
-The (Church of Ireland) Church of St. John's, built in 1766, had been the major church in Newport until the building of a 'Mass house' was completed by the end of the 18th century after the relaxing of the penal laws.
-The Catholic church also called St John's was located on Chapel Lane and built circa 1796.
-The last service in the Anglican (Church of Ireland) church also called St John's was held in 1964 and the church was later demolished.
+The Church of Ireland church, the Church of St. John's, was built in 1766 and had been the major church in Newport until the building of a 'Mass house' at the end of the 18th century after the relaxing of the penal laws.
+The Catholic church, also called St John's, was located on Chapel Lane and built circa 1796.
+The last service in the Church of Ireland (Anglican) church was held in 1964 and the church was later demolished.
 The church graveyard remains.
 It is located on Church Road.

-Today, there is only a Catholic church in the town, the Church of the Most Holy Redeemer.
-It was constructed in 1933 and is located on Church Street.
-It is part of the parish of Newport, Birdhill and Toor which is in the Roman Catholic Archdiocese of Cashel and Emly.
+Today, there is only a Catholic church in the town.
+This church, the Church of the Most Holy Redeemer, was constructed in 1933 and is located on Church Street.
+It is part of the Catholic parish of Newport, Birdhill and Toor which is in the Archdiocese of Cashel and Emly.